See Baby Animals at Petting Zoos and Family Farms in NJ

 Bluebird Farm Alpacas – Peapack

 Open on weekends by reservation only in 2020

 The Bluebird Farm Alpacas is a unique type of petting zoo, with an 11-acre farm situated in the Somerset Hills.
 On a visit, you are encouraged to take pictures and meet and interact with the farm's cuddly herd.
 Visits are by reservation only or during one of the farm's open farm days.

 Bobolink Dairy – Milford

 Bobolink Dairy has moved from its old location in Vernon to Milford, but it still raises grass-fed cows and produces outstanding cheeses and wood-fired breads.
-You can sign up for farm tours (or check their farm schedule for events and farmer’s markets) and show your kids where the cows pasture, see where the bread is made, and taste the different cheeses.
+Show your kids where the cows pasture, see where the bread is made, and taste the different cheeses during farm tours.

 Meet the gentle resident horse and other friendly animals at Terhune Orchards.

 Terhune Orchards – Princeton